How Efficient is Contact Tracing in Mitigating the Spread of Covid-19? A Mathematical Modeling Approach: Simulation Experiments and results

 \subsubsection{Perfect Reporting and Tracking}

 We run the simulated CT model with $\rho = \eta = 1$ where CT was immediately introduced.
 The fraction of reported cases traced was fixed at 50\%.
 We examine the effect of monitoring policy on the number of infected, hospitalizations and mortality.
-Fig.\,\ref{fig:RTbetaM} shows that 50\% effective monitoring policy reduces the hospitalization and total mortality to {less than a quarter of its value}.
+Fig.\,\ref{fig:RTbetaM} shows that 50\% effective monitoring policy reduces the hospitalization and total mortality.
 Furthermore, we run several simulations with values in $\epsilon \times \beta_M, ~\epsilon, ~\beta_M \in [0, 1]$ and the results are shown in fig.\,\ref{fig:RTContour}.
 Similar to previous contour plots, the outcome of interests are relative peak hospitalization and total mortality.
-We observe that the results are quite surprising.
-The peak hospitalizations and cumulative mortality occur when $\beta_M \approx \beta_0$ and the fraction of traced reported cases is around 20-80\% where we would have expected this to be around 0-20\%.
-This shows that, in general, the monitoring policy has a greater effect in reducing the peak values than the fraction of traced reported cases.
-A contour plot of the reproduction number $\mathcal{R}_c$ as a function of the monitoring efficacy and proportion of exposed individuals that is traced is shown in fig.\,\ref{fig:R0-EpsBetaM}. {The figure shows that the disease will die out if traced individuals are being monitored so that they are at least one-third as infectious as an unmonitored or untraced infected case with all contacts of reported cases being traced or with at least $60\%~(40\%)$ of reported cases being traced with a perfect monitoring policy in Texas (Washington).}
+The observation is quite revealing: the peak hospitalizations and cumulative mortality occur when $\beta_M \approx \beta_0$ and the fraction of traced reported cases is around 20-80\%.
+This shows that, in general, the CT should be followed up with effective monitoring policy.
+A contour plot of the reproduction number $\mathcal{R}_c$ as a function of the monitoring efficacy and proportion of exposed individuals that is traced is shown in fig.\,\ref{fig:R0-EpsBetaM}.
+The figure shows that the disease will die out if all the traced individuals are being monitored so that they are about $70\%~(75\%)$ noninfectious as an unreported individuals or untraced infectious cases or with at least $60\%~(60\%)$ of reported cases being traced with a perfect monitoring policy in Texas (Washington).